Summer camps

 Cancel within a week of camp to receive a refund minus a $50 cancellation fee.

-Each camp will have a culminating event at the end of the week.
+Each camp will have a special event at some point during the week.
 More details will be communicated from our director of education as we get closer to the date.

 The majority of the Museum camp experience will be indoors; however, there will be opportunities for students to go outside (weather permitting) for different activities throughout the week.